A guide to Danish work culture

 sharing their views on processes that could be improved or implemented.

-It’s expected that you give inputs and share new ideas with your coworkers, you are a part of the
+It’s expected that you give input and share new ideas with your coworkers; you are a part of the

-company, so it is your responsibility to communicate and provide inputs.
+company, so it is your responsibility to communicate and provide input.
 In addition, you must

 share information with your coworkers so everyone can help each other and become better every